As we look deeper into this topic we will cover several aspects.

-Who can receive a Catholic baptism?
+Who Can Receive a Catholic Baptism?

-Anyone who has not already been baptized can receive Baptism in the Catholic Church.
+Anyone who has not already been baptized can receive the sacrament of Baptism in the Catholic Church.
 The Catechism of the Catholic Church states that “Every person not yet baptized and only such a person is able to be baptized,” (paragraph 1246).
 Baptism leaves an indelible (permanent) mark on the soul and there is no way nor any reason that one could be re-baptized.

-Who can perform a Catholic baptism?
+Who Can Perform a Catholic Baptism?

-Why are children baptized?
+Why are Children Baptized?

 “The practice of infant Baptism is an immemorial tradition of the Church.
 There is explicit testimony to this practice from the second century on, and it is quite possible that, from the beginning of the apostolic preaching, when whole “households” received baptism, infants may also have been baptized,” (Acts 16:15,33; 18:8; 1 Corinthians 1:16).